knasim/Behavioral-Cloning/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 78-93) consisted of a convolution neural network with the following layers and layer sizes:
-5 CNNs, 5x5, 3x3
+The final model architecture (model.py lines 78-93) consisted of a convolution neural network with the following layers and layer sizes: 5 CNNs, 5x5, 3x3 layers.

 #### 3. Creation of the Training Set & Training Process